 When many students apply to college, they’re often not thinking about college – they’re thinking about what comes after college.
 For some, that means the work force.
 For others, it means going to medical school or law school.
 If you’re thinking ahead already, especially if you hope to become a lawyer, then you’re probably already considering schools and majors with that goal in mind.
+Let’s discuss some popular majors for pre-law students in this article.

 When it comes to selecting a major, more and more students feel the need to hyper-specialize.
 Therefore, choosing a major that seems to directly relate to law school (such as pre-law) makes sense to some.
 But does it really make sense?
 Maybe not.
 For a deeper understanding, consider what prepares students well for law school applications, and then why certain majors are better for that preparation than others.